Mizar and Alcor: Appearance

 With normal eyesight Alcor appears at about 12 arcminutes from Mizar.
 Alcor is of magnitude 3.99 and spectral class A5V.
 It has a faint red dwarf companion separated by 1 arcsecond.

 Stellar system

 Mizar and Alcor's proper motions show they move together, along with most of the other stars of the Big Dipper except Alpha Ursae Majoris and Eta Ursae Majoris, as members of the Ursa Major moving group, a mostly dispersed group of stars sharing a common birth.
-However, it has yet to be demonstrated conclusively that they are gravitationally bound.
-Parallax measurements by Gaia indicate that Alcor and Mizar are somewhat closer together than previously thought: 0.36±0.19 pc.
+Parallax measurements by Hipparcos satellite indicate that Alcor and Mizar are somewhat closer together than previously thought: 0.36±0.19 pc.
 The uncertainty is due to not knowing exactly how far away the stars are.
 If they are exactly the same distance from us then the distance between them is only 17800 AU.
+As Mizar is a quadruple and Alcor is a binary, the combined system would consist of six stars, being the second-closest known six-star system after Castor.
+The systems have been assigned a 100% probability of being gravitationally bound, as of 2011.

-Between Mizar and Alcor, the 8th-magnitude star Sidus Ludoviciana is a distant background object.
+Between Mizar and Alcor, the 8th-magnitude star Sidus Ludovicianum is a distant background object.